 DISCLAIMER AND TERMS OF USE - The District of North Vancouver makes no representation or warranties whatsoever with respect to: the accuracy; the content; or the quality of information found on this product or service.
-The Pistrict of North Vancouver assumes no responsibility for confirming the accuracy, content and quality of this product or service rests entirely with the user.
-The District of North Vancouver assumes no responsibility for damages, losses, business interruption or expenses incurred as a result of using this product or service.
+The District North Vancouver assumes no responsibility for confirming the accuracy, content and quality of this product or service rests entirely with the user.
+The District North Vancouver assumes no responsibility for damages, losses, business interruption or expenses incurred as a result of using this product or service.
 The District of North Vancouver does not permit the user to rent, sell, distribute, transfer, or grant any rights to this product or service, in whole or in part, to another person or organization.
-The District of North Vancouver GIS Department."
+The District North Vancouver requires that the following acknowledgement must be displayed directly on or adjacent to any reproduction of this product or service: "Source: The District of North Vancouver GIS Department."